 This post contains affiliate links, meaning if you click on items for purchase I can receive some compensation…BUT I shop a lot second hand so none of the links are exactly what I have on.

 We left Orlando with a morning flight and arrived by lunchtime in D.C.
 As I mentioned, the weather was perfect so we took the opportunity to walk around and do the memorials.
 We also got to sneak in two small museums too!
 Busy day.

 Leggings are always a good choice when flying and the Chambray shirt is loose and comfy.
 My scarf is super thin but surprisingly very effective for chilly airplanes.

 How funny!
 I was going through photos and realized I wore the same scarf last time I was in the National Gallery AND it was my mosque cover up in NYC.
 Versatile little thing!

-Read more: Dressing for Various Houses of Worship
+Read more: Travel Tips: Dressing for Houses of Worship

 Day 2: Museum Hopping

 This was a museum heavy day so I wanted comfort with my footwear and an outfit that didn’t have a lot of “extras;” i.e. no big purse, no extra jackets.
 Today’s look was minimal: cream sweater, light scarf, dark wash jeans, boat shoes, and a lightweight cross body purse.

 Unfortunately, it was drizzling rain the entire morning so walking around before our flight was a bust.
 My outfit today was diva with comfort…lol.
 Looks super put together but is comfortable and easy: boots, jeans, black t-shirt, and a shawl.